Acoustic Terms Glossary

 Noise Reduction Coefficient (NRC):

 NRC stands for Noise Reduction Coefficient.
 This acoustic term is a measurement refering to the amount of sound a material can absorb under a certain set of circumstances.
 This measurement is used to gauge materials that are created to absorb sound, rather than block it.
 NRC can also be viewed as a percentage of sound waves which come into contact with the sound absorption materials and are not reflected back into the room.
-All of our acoustic panel products have an NRC of 1.0, which is an average of the absorption qualities of the materials used at various frequencies.
+All of our acoustic panel products have an NRC rating that ranges from .95 to 1.0, which is an average of the absorption qualities of the materials used at various frequencies.
 Our 2" thick panels perform best at mid- and high-range frequencies typical of voice, many musical instruments, office sounds, and machinery.
 Our 4" thick panels (bass traps) are typically placed in room corners and are used to absorb lower frequencies.

 Basic facts about NRC: